Omni-HealthData Supports Advanced Data Management and Analytics

 Population Care Analytics and Targeted Outreach

 Population Care Analytics and Targeted Outreach is an important application that helps St. Luke's succeed under emerging payment models.
-This InfoApp™ allows authorized users to model populations to analyze quality measures (such as HEDIS and PQRS), utilization, and costs at the network, practice, and physician levels.
+This InfoApp™ allows authorized users to model populations to analyze quality measures (such as PQRS), utilization, and costs at the network, practice, and physician levels.
 They analyze populations by payer type and individual payers, analyze utilization and cost for specific episodes of care, and identify patients for targeted outreach based on risk, gaps-in-care, and other criteria using available clinical, billing, and claims data.

 St. Luke's continues to expand its analytics environment by building and deploying new InfoApps™.
 A BI steering committee is responsible for defining and prioritizing these InfoApps™.
 With the help of Omni-HealthData, much of the tough integration work has been completed.